momokii/go-sso-web/README.md

   - A **centralized session store** is implemented using PostgreSQL.
   - The central session acts as a single source of truth for all application sessions.
   - Each integrated app maintains a local session, which is validated against the central session to ensure synchronization.
+- **Credit System Integration**:
+  - Credit tokens can be used to access specific features that require LLM usage.
+  - Ensures fair usage and allows users to manage their credits efficiently.
 - **Minimalist Frontend**: Built using **HTML**, **Bootstrap**, and **jQuery** for a clean and responsive design.
 - **Backend Framework**: Powered by **Golang Fiber**, ensuring fast and efficient performance.